 Who Will Win The 2017 Grammy ‘Song Of The Year’?
-“Love Yourself” And “7 Years” Peak Interest, Does “Formation” Or “Hello” Have A Chance?
+‘Love Yourself’ And ‘7 Years’ Peak Interest, Does ‘Formation’ Or ‘Hello’ Have A Chance?

 The 2017 Grammy Awards will take place on February 12 at the Staples Center.

-[Featured Image by Mike Coppola / Staff / Getty Images]
+[Featured Image by Mike Coppola/Staff/Getty Images]